csiro-data-school/python/_episodes/02-assignment.md

 - "Variables can be used in calculations."
 ---

-## Variables
+## Use variables to store values

-Any Python interpreter can be used as a calculator:
+You've seen how Python can be used as a calculator:
 ~~~
 3 + 5 * 4
 ~~~